-Figure line 32 in the same manner as explained for line 28, except use 4% instead of 5% and a denominator of 366 instead of 365.
+Figure line 34 in the same manner as explained for line 28, except use a denominator of 365 instead of 366.

-Schedule AI-Annualized Income Installment Method
+Schedule AI- Annualized Income Installment Method

 If your income varied during the year because, for example, you operated your business on a seasonal basis, you may be able to lower or eliminate the amount of one or more required installments by using the annualized income installment method.
-Use Schedule AI to figure the required installments to enter on line 18 of Form 2210.
+Use Schedule AI to figure the required installments to enter on Form 2210, line 18.

 If you use Schedule AI for any payment due date, you must use it for all payment due dates.
 To figure the amount of each required installment, Schedule AI automatically selects the smaller of the annualized income installment or the regular installment (increased by the amount saved by using the annualized income installment method in figuring any earlier installments).